Xiaohan5349/approw-docs-v1/docs/guides/app/sso.md

 ## Using SDK for single sign-on

-For the details about access process, please refer to the documents which introduces the implementation of [Single Sign-on (SSO)](/guides/authentication/sso/) and [Single Sign-on SDK](/reference/sdk-for-sso.md).
+For the details about access process, please refer to the documents which introduces the implementation of [Implement single sign-on](/guides/authentication/sso/) and [Single Sign-On](/reference/sdk-for-sso.md).